Bellis Open Day, Mother’s Day Weekend, 13 – 14 May 2017

 Fish mint, Houttuynia cordata ‘Harlequin’, 100mm pot;

-Four Seasons Herb, Plectranthus amboinicus ‘Bayside Beauty’, 75mm tube pot;
+Four Seasons Herb, Plectranthus amboinicus ‘Bayside Beauty’, 100mm pot;

 Galangal, Greater, Alpinia galanga, 130mm pot;

 Horseradish tree, Moringa oleifera, 100mm pot and 130mm pot;